alphagov/static/doc/govuk-components.md

 * `description`: A longer form description of what the component does, when it should be used
 * `fixtures`: TBD: For components that expect arguments this will be a hash of fixtured example arguments

-Adding it to the documentation will allow you to preview it in the `govuk_component_guide`, which can be pointed to any version of static, including your local one running a branch.
+Adding it to the documentation will allow you to preview it in the [alphagov/govuk_component_guide](https://github.com/alphagov/govuk_component_guide), which can be pointed to any version of static, including your local one running a branch.
 Which you should probably do.

 ### Unit tests